rock3125/pi/README.md

-# PI — Prolog Interpreter Engine
+# PI, Prolog Interpreter Engine

 A small Prolog interpreter written in C++, built to be read as much as to be used.
 It is deliberately compact: a hand-written recursive-descent parser, a